From Milan to Venice: 5 Best Ways to Get There

 Both buses offer comfortable seats with lots of legroom, air-conditioning, free Wi-Fi and entertainment, and hot drinks on board.
 The route takes approximately 4.5 hours but it can be longer depending on traffic conditions.

-Tickets are cheaper if you book at least a week in advance – last minute tickets can cost up to three times as much, making the bus the same price as the train.
+Tickets are cheaper if you book at least a week in advance – last-minute tickets can cost up to three times as much, making the bus the same price as the train for a less comfortable experience.

 At their destination, buses stop just outside the Mestre train station or at the Autobus Tronchetto Parking on the mainland.
 From here, you can either take a water bus or a People Mover (a driverless elevated shuttle train).
 The shuttle connects Tronchetto with Piazzala Roma, the square right at the entrance of the city, at the end of the bridge.